zohar100/feedback/README.md

  - search other users by username.
  - save any post to favorites.
  - favorites posts page.
- - delete posts and comments.
+ - delete posts.
- - admin panel is included.
- - Explore page to view other posts by random users.
+ - comments on post.
+ - like to post.
- - notifications page.
+ - notifications.
  - profile page.
  - edit profile page user data.
  - password is stored in database in encrypted format with salt.
  - create and edit posts.
- - like ,comment, share and edit posts.
  - posts include text(caption) and image(s).
- - comment on posts.
- - reply comments.
- - like commets.
- - clear notification option.
  - profile page shows user details and posts with following and followers menu.
+ - chat built with socket.io

 ## Usage